flows-network/docs/docs/getting-started-developer/webhook-access-web-services.md

 ### Initialize the webhook

-The `#[tokio::main(flavor = "current_thread")]` annotation indicates that this function is the program's asynchronous entry point running on current thread.
-In `on_deploy` function, the webhook endpoint is created and set to listen for incoming calls.
+The `on_deploy()` function creates the webhook endpoint.
+It listens for incoming HTTP requests.

 ```rust
 #[no_mangle]